Fra3zz/CyberChefPE/README.md

 git clone https://github.com/Fra3zz/CyberChefPE.git
 cd CyberChefPE
 bun install # or "bun i"
-bun run tauri build #This will build for your loacl OS. npm/Deno/Yarn can be used
+bun run tauri build #This will build for your local OS. npm/Deno/Yarn can be used
 ```

 GitHub Actions